Evolution of American English

 But, most atrocious to the English was the heavy use of contractions such as ain’t, can’t, don’t, and couldn’t.

-However, the feelings of the “rest of the world” mattered little to Americans as the language changed even more during the western movement as numerous Native American and Spanish words became an everyday part of our language.
+However, the feelings of the “rest of the world” mattered little to Americans, as the language continued to evolve during the Western movement, with numerous Native American and Spanish words becoming an everyday part of our language.

 The evolution of the American language continued into the 20th century, as well as American pride.
 After World War I, when Americans were in a patriotic and anti-foreign mood, the state of Illinois went so far as to pass an act making the official language of the state the “American language.”
-In 1923, in the State of Illinois General Assembly, they passed the act stating in part:
+In 1923, the State of Illinois General Assembly passed the act, stating in part:

 The official language of the State of Illinois shall be known hereafter as the “American” language and not as the “English” language.